addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Begin with the fundamentals, work your way through the exercises, and learn how to build an application that is both cleanly organized and maintainable.
 If you are a developer looking to write code that can be more easily read, structured, and extended - this guide can help.

-This book is released under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported [license](http://creativecommons.org/licenses/by-nc-sa/3.0/) meaning you can both grab a copy of the book for free or help to further [improve](https://github.com/addyosmani/backbone-fundamentals/) it.
+Improving developer education is important to me, which is why this book is released under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported [license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+This means you can purchase or grab a copy of the book for [free](http://addyosmani.github.com/backbone-fundamentals/) or help to further [improve](https://github.com/addyosmani/backbone-fundamentals/) it.
 Corrections to existing material are always welcome and I hope that together we can provide the community with an up-to-date resource that is of help.

 My extended thanks go out to [Jeremy Ashkenas](https://github.com/jashkenas) and [DocumentCloud](documentcloud.org) for creating Backbone.js and [these](https://github.com/addyosmani/backbone-fundamentals/contributors) members of the community for their assistance making this project far better than I could have imagined.